Can Celtic end their Livingston curse?

 The new year has brought fresh impetus for the side whose achievements outstrip their means with one of the smallest budgets in the Premiership.

-Since the winter break, Livingston have taken 17 points - a haul bettered only by Celtic - and find themselves in fifth after taking down Dundee United at home in midweek, level on points with Hibs, who occupy the final European spot.
+Since the winter break, Livingston have taken 17 points - a haul bettered only by Celtic - and find themselves in fifth after taking down Dundee United at home in midweek, and are level on points with Hibs, who occupy the final European spot.

 "Getting into Europe or even the top six brings extra money through crowd revenue and probably gives you a wee bit more money to try to entice the players you have at the club to stay," Martindale said.